 This phase is the basic step and pre-configuration.
 It configures a physical IPTV TD and may perform self-diagnostic tests.
 In this step, it may be performed manually input by user.

-Network Attachement
+Network Attachment

 This phase is Network Attachment.
 In this step, TD gets IP address and attach to the network.

+IPTV terminal network attachment refer to the activities associated with the IPTV terminal device establishing Layer 3 connectivity to the an IP network and obtaining network configuration data.

+Figure 4 shows how to obtaining IP address and network configuration data.

+Figure 4.
+IPTV terminal network attachment

+During the network attachment step the following information can be obtained :

+IPv4 address, network mask, default route.

+Service Provider provisioning server address.

 Service Provider Discovery and Selection